 Manager cards have information like the current TINYpulse score, the number of suggestions given by the team, and Cheers sent and received by the team in the past 30 days.
 You can also view the average Onboard score by team to see which groups are getting off to a great start and which ones need to improve the new-hire experience.
 Click on any manager card to drill down and view statistics by team.

-The results of the current TINYpulse question (both company and segment pulse) are available here and if a team's score seems particularly low, open a dialog with the respondent via private message to better understand how they're feeling and why.
+The results of the current TINYpulse question are available here and if a team's score seems particularly low, open a dialog with the respondent via private message to better understand how they are feeling and why.

 Establish manager-employee relationships